IvanEOD/scriptable-kotlin/README.md

 - Uses [esbuild][esbuild] to bundle each script into its own file, only including dependencies that are actually used by the script.
 - To be able to efficiently create your own scripts you will need a basic understanding of [Kotlin][Kotlin Link].

+> [!WARNING]
+> This is a new project and is still in development.
+> Let me know if you run into any issues or have any questions.

 ### Built With